benjaminparry/benjamin.parry.is/source/writing/2024-11-19-research-by-the-sea-a-research-plan.md

 ---
-title: "Research by the Sea: A research plan"
+title: "Research by the Sea: A Research Plan"
-posse: "I’ve approached the conference as I would a research project, with a research plan.
-Read more about what you’ll expect to learn at the two days in Feb 2025 at Research by the Sea."
+posse: "I’ve approached curating the Research by the Sea conference as I would a research project, with a research plan.
+Read more about what you’ll expect to learn during the two days in Feb 2025 at Research by the Sea."
 tags:
     - 'Research by the Sea'
     - 'Clearleft'